-The computational biology group has developed and is maintaining Web services and resources on (meta) genomics and function prediction with more than 400.000 different users per month.
-The current focus is planetary biology that includes global microbial sampling and analysis, with needs for (meta) data organisation and visualization.
+The main focus of the Bork group is to gain insights into the functioning of biological systems and their evolution by comparative analysis and integration of complex molecular data.
+We are developing and maintaining widely used web services and resources on (meta)genomics and function prediction.
+The current focus is planetary biology, including global microbial sampling and analysis, with challenges in (meta)data organisation, integration, and visualization.

-Technology Fields: bioinformatics, data science and big data, AI and machine learning Life science fields: bioinformatics research, computational biology, planetary biology
+Technology Fields: bioinformatics, data science and big data, data integration Life science fields: computational biology, planetary biology, microbiology